dynamsoft-docs/capture-vision-docs/parameters/reference/text-line-specification/position.md

 # Text Line Area Points

-Text line area points parameters defines the position of the text lines with the vertice points.
+Text line area points parameters defines the position of the text lines with the vertices points.
 The point coordinates are measured in percentage based on the size of the `TargetROI`.

 ## Example